High Schools! Participate in the Research on Adaptation to Climate Change Project

 - Both natural science and social studies teachers are encouraged to participate.
 Multiple teams from the same school are welcome.

 What is the time commitment for High School Teams?

-Participants will commit to be involved in the project for one year (June - April).
+Participants will commit to be involved in the project for one year (June - April), spending ~3 hours per week on project-related data collection and analysis.
 Each team is trained in the necessary skills and content during the Training Week.
 Teams will participate in the RACC research program remotely from their schools from July through April.
 Participants will complete an individual research project and present their results at the Vermont EPSCoR Student Research Symposium in the spring.
 The training week and symposium are required elements of participation.
 Teams are welcome, and encouraged, to continue to participate in subsequent years if they choose.